Suyooo/discord-aran/README.md

 * `async modal(interaction, args)`: Receives a modal submission from Discord.JS. `args` is the interaction ID split at hyphens.
 * Any number of utility methods that can be used by the bot or other components as you like

-If you want to add a listener to general events (like `messageCreate` for all messages), you can do so by using the regular event listening methods on the Discord.JS client object (for example:
-`bot.on("messageCreate", async message => {...})`).

-You can also use `bot.cron(pattern, func)` to schedule functions to be executed at certain times.
-`pattern` is a cron schedule expression, so you can use tools like https://crontab.guru/ to get one.
-The method returns a [CronJob object](https://www.npmjs.com/package/cron) you can store and use to stop the job.

 If you want to use a database to store configuration, you should make sure it gets automatically created if the database file does not exist yet.